 Storage

-Store your Ahi Tuna Salad in airtight containers to maintain freshness.
+Store your Ahi Tuna Steak Salad in airtight containers to maintain freshness.
 Keep the dressing separate and refrigerate any leftovers promptly; consume within one to two days for the best quality.

 Recipe FAQs